 How Much Does It Cost to Build a House in Canada?

 Building a home comes with many benefits and headaches, if we’re being perfectly honest.
 Over the last few years, the main challenges have been the growing costs associated with labour, raw materials, and overall construction.
 From supply chain problems to labour shortages, creating a detached property is becoming increasingly expensive.
-The estimates vary, but the average price to construct a single-family house in Canada currently ranges from $100 to $300 per square foot.
-Of course, this estimate could be higher or lower depending on the type of house you build and where you live.
+In 2026, a practical baseline for construction-only costs is often about $150 to $300 per square foot for basic/production-style builds, and $200 to $400+ per square foot for custom builds (before land and soft costs).

 How Much Does It Cost to Build a House in Major Canadian Cities?